Anthony Trollope: Early works

 Though Trollope had decided to become a novelist, he had accomplished very little writing during his first three years in Ireland.
-At the time of his marriage, he had only written the first of three volumes of his first novel, The Macdermots of Ballycloran.
+At the time of his marriage, he had written only the first of three volumes of his first novel, The Macdermots of Ballycloran.
 Within a year of his marriage, he finished that work.

 Trollope began writing on the numerous long train trips around Ireland he had to take to carry out his postal duties.
-Setting very firm goals about how much he would write each day, he eventually became one of the most prolific writers of all time.
+Setting firm goals about how much he would write each day, he eventually became one of the most prolific writers of all time.
 He wrote his earliest novels while working as a Post Office inspector, occasionally dipping into the "lost-letter" box for ideas.

 Significantly, many of his earliest novels have Ireland as their setting—natural enough given that he wrote them or thought them up while he was living and working in Ireland, but unlikely to enjoy warm critical reception, given the contemporary English attitude towards Ireland.
 Critics have pointed out that Trollope's view of Ireland separates him from many of the other Victorian novelists.
 Other critics claimed that Ireland did not influence Trollope as much as his experience in England, and that the society in Ireland harmed him as a writer, especially since Ireland was experiencing the Great Famine during his time there.
-However, these critics have been accused of bigoted opinions against Ireland who fail or refuse to acknowledge both Trollope's true attachment to the country and the country's capacity as a rich literary field.
+However, these critics (who have been accused of bigoted opinions against Ireland) failed or refused to acknowledge both Trollope's true attachment to the country and the country's capacity as a rich literary field.

 Trollope published four novels about Ireland.
 Two were written during the Great Famine, while the third deals with the famine as a theme (The Macdermots of Ballycloran, The Kellys and the O'Kellys, and Castle Richmond, respectively).
 The Macdermots of Ballycloran was written while he was staying in the village of Drumsna, County Leitrim.
 The Kellys and the O'Kellys (1848) is a humorous comparison of the romantic pursuits of the landed gentry (Francis O'Kelly, Lord Ballindine) and his Catholic tenant (Martin Kelly).
 Two short stories deal with Ireland ("The O'Conors of Castle Conor, County Mayo" and "Father Giles of Ballymoy").
 Some critics argue that these works seek to unify an Irish and British identity, instead of viewing the two as distinct.
 Even as an Englishman in Ireland, Trollope was still able to attain what he saw as essential to being an "Irish writer": possessed, obsessed, and "mauled" by Ireland.

 The reception of the Irish works left much to be desired.
 Henry Colburn wrote to Trollope, "It is evident that readers do not like novels on Irish subjects as well as on others."
 In particular, magazines such as The New Monthly Magazine, which included reviews that attacked the Irish for their actions during the famine, were representative of the dismissal by English readers of any work written about the Irish.